Approximation Power of Deep Neural Networks: an explanatory mathematical survey: The power of depth

-where $C < \infty$ is a constant, noting that $\sum_{k \ge 0} |a|^{-k} = 1/(1 - |a|^{-1})$.
-We note that the second inequality is a simple consequence of triangle inequality.
-The above estimate implies that the target function $f$ can be approximated by a ReLU network with exponential accuracy (i.e. the approximation error decays exponentially).
+where $C = \sum_{k \ge 0} |a|^{-k} = 1/(1 - |a|^{-1}) < \infty$ is a bounded constant.
+Note that the second inequality is a simple consequence of triangle inequality.
+The above estimate implies that $f$ can be approximated by a ReLU network with exponential accuracy, i.e., the approximation error decays exponentially.
 Moreover, the deeper the network, that is, the more terms $m$ in the sum, the higher the exponential rate of decay.

+Importantly, as we will see in the next section, self-similar functions form a large class of functions, spanning from smooth/analytic functions to functions that are not differentiable anywhere.